detkov/BirdCLEFplus_2025/README.md

 ### 2025-05-22
 * Conducted experiments: `005`, `006`.
 ### 2025-05-25
 * `N_MELS` has to be 256!!!
 Because it translates into the height of the meplspec image.
+* Changed short audio processing from copying to constant padding

 ## Experiments